innovationgarage/cloudberry-app/README.md

 The configuration UI is available on the host as `http://localhost:8000/cloudberry`, all other protocols (radius, postgres) in their default ports.

+Kibana is available at http://localhost:5601.
+You need to log in with elastic / changeme.

 ## Stopping, removing everything

     docker-compose stop